judasgutenberg/Arduino_I2C_Slave_With_Commands/README.md

 205: pets the watchdog, telling it that it must be petted once every 100000 seconds or it can bite (reset!) -- only requires a pet once every day.
 Useful, but not super responsive if the master should lock up.

 Since an Atmega328 has a kilobyte of EEPROM, this can be used to store semi-volatile configuration data for a master, as EEPROM has much better wear characteristics than flash (the only storage option on a stock ESP32 or ESP8266 board).
+An advantage of storing configuration data on the slave is that the slave then becomes the "personality module."
+This means the masters can all run indentical firmware, and you distinguish them by either giving them slaves containing different EEPROM configurations or you set their personalities up remotely.